Wright next turns to each of the gospels in turn and attempts to show how they embody the "story of Israel."

 This much we can agree with: it is important that God chose Israel.
 But Wright's overly facile identification of the God of Israel with the God who reveals himself in Jesus is troubling.
 It suggests, for starters, that Wright places little importance on Trinity.
 Secondly, it suggests that Wright is imposing his Protestant ideology on the gospels, that he sees little or no relation between the identity of God as revealed in Jesus and the nature of the new life that we are called to.
 The message of the prophets was that Israel was promised lordship over the nations.
 The message of John, to take one example, was that God had promised through Jesus that we would see him as he is.
 This is the true revelation--not the story of Israel as Wright sees it but the self revelation of God in Jesus.

 All this "story of Israel," says Wright, was "vital" for Matthew.
 Well, alright, let's suppose that it was vital for Matthew--although there is certainly room for qualification at the least.
-But is there any reason to suppose that was vital for Jesus?
 Is there any reason to suppose that it was vital for the other evangelists?
 Can we really suppose that it is a logical outgrowth of the Israelite scriptures?

 Of course the evangelists all theologize about Jesus, trying to come to grips with him, his meaning and his person.
 How could they not--were not their hearts burning within them?
 And in their zeal they turned to the traditional resources that all Jews were familiar with--the Israelite scriptures.
 But that was not the end of the story--not by a long shot.
 The influence of their past lives and the culture in which they were raised could not overcome the experience of the living and risen Jesus, and to the best of their human abilities they preserved that experience for future generations so that we could share that experience--the experience of Jesus and not simply of their own theologizing.
 This is a distinction that Wright determinedly resists, preferring his Protestant framework of revelation by book.
 This is the reality that those with "eyes to see" will see, but which has been "misread" by so many.